 What emerges from the ice cream maker is a thing of beauty.
 Perfectly scoopable and surprisingly quick to melt, with a deep chocolate flavour softened by sweet bananas, this is definitely a recipe worthy of such a magical day.

-A sprinkling of toasted hazelnuts or some sliced banana wouldn’t be a bad idea, but given that today is a celebration of Nutella, it really ought to be enjoyed in the proper, time-honoured fashion… eaten straight from the container with a spoon.
+A sprinkling of toasted hazelnuts or some sliced banana wouldn’t be a bad idea, but that’s entirely unnecessary.
+After all, today is a celebration of Nutella, which means this ice cream ought to be eaten using the most traditional and time-honoured ways of enjoying Nutella… straight from the container with a spoon.

 - 1 cup Nutella spread